hwipl/blog/drafts/tc-bpf_from_c/README.md

 }
 ```

-Function for removing the qdisc on a network interface using the netlink
+Function for removing the qdisc on a network interface using the Netlink
 socket:

 ```c